Somerset Militia: Supplementary Militia

 Hostilities ended with the Treaty of Amiens on 27 March 1802, and the militia were disembodied.

 Napoleonic Wars

-However, the Peace of Amiens was shortlived and Britain declared war on France once more in May 1803.
+However, the Peace of Amiens was short-lived and Britain declared war on France once more in May 1803.
 The 1st and 2nd Somerset Militia had already been embodied in March and were brought up to a higher establishment by supplementaries in June.
 Both regiments did duty in South West England and both were at Weymouth for the summer of 1804 when the Royal Family was again in residence.
 In the autumn of 1805 the two regiments were part of a militia brigade at Silverhill, East Sussex.

 Somerset Local Militia

 While the Regular Militia were the mainstay of national defence during the Revolutionary and Napoleonic Wars, they were supplemented from 1808 by the Local Militia, which were part-time and only to be used within their own districts.
 These were raised to counter the declining numbers of Volunteers, and if their ranks could not be filled voluntarily the Militia Ballot was employed.
 Many of the remaining Volunteer units transferred en masse to the Local Militia, and the rest were disbanded.
 Instructors were provided by the Regular Militia.
 Somerset's Local Militia quota was assessed at over 6000 men, organised into seven regiments: